LEADERSHIP. PURPOSE. VISION.

 Phone Extension 207

 Eric is primarily responsible for projects that provide members with information, resources, and direction as to how best to access various Quality Improvement Programs.
 In addition to acting as a resource on Quality Improvement matters, Eric is the staff contact for questions related to CMS’s Five Star Ranking System, AHCA LTC Trend Tracker, Quality Award Program, and Criminal Background Check requirements.
+Eric also serves as the Director of the NCHCFA Institute for LTC Leaders and the Executive Director of NCHCFA’s foundation, FutureCare of North Carolina, Inc. Eric is the staff liaison for the NCHCFA Quality Advisory Committee.

 Vice President of Education and Member Services

 Phone Extension 204

 Karen is responsible for planning and executing NCHCFA’s Annual Convention & Expo, Summer Symposium, Financial Summit, ongoing educational seminars (held in-person and virtually), and other special events and meetings.
-She oversees the membership database, online membership directory and coordinates new member recruitment.
+She oversees the membership database, the membership directory, and coordinates new member recruitment.
 She assists members daily with questions/concerns/information needed.

 Karen is a contributing editor to the association’s weekly newsletter, Update Weekly, and is also responsible for the accounts receivable and accounts payable operations for the Association.
 She is the staff liaison to the Education and Programs Committee and the Associate Advisory Committee.

 President and CEO